fja05680/pinkfish/README.md

 A backtester and spreadsheet library for security analysis.

 ## Installation
-You can install itable using pip:
+You can install pinkfish using pip:
 ```
 sudo pip install pinkfish
 ```